cman81/family-to-do/KANBAN.md

 - Make URLs clickable in task notes
 - Fix bug: When checking a task that does not repeat, 'undefined' appears client-side
 - Allow for tasks to contain file uploads
+- Swipe to delete

 ## Doing
-- Add a task to a category
+- Fix bug: when going to task respawn or task note, we can't get back to our task list!

 ## Done
 - Render a list of incomplete tasks with: name, due date (as necessary), more details (as necessary)